Skip to main content

 Written by Strauss Van Wagenen

-Updated over a week ago
+Updated this week

 Step 1: Getting There

 From your Rebuy admin dashboard, select "Widgets".
-From here, you can view existing widgets as well as create new ones.
-More on that here -> .
+From here, you can view existing widgets as well as create new ones, more on that here.
 To customize your widget select the widget in question and click "Edit".

-Step 3: Choosing the Layout
+Step 4: Choosing the Layout

-Changing the layout type can be very nice for changing the look of your widgets sitewide.
-First, Select the number of products you would like to display.
-Then select your layout from the three possible configurations.
+Then select your layout from the three possible configurations for each type of screen size.
 Grid, which has a carousel attached to it by default (you can uncheck this if you would like), list, and line.
 Selecting these options should auto-update the widget previewer on you can see the differences between these.
-You can also change the "Product Options" these settings change how variant options are displayed and behave.

 Grid: